Loading

 Circa: 1930-40.

 The contrasting design of pagi-sore (morning-evening) batik is intended for reverse wear in Javanese society.
 The drawing contains graceful floral, insect and bird imagery set against blue and pink plain background with a diagonal split through the body field (badan).
 The intricately detailed bouquet borders are beautifully offset with a pale orange down two sides.
-A finely executed example from a good workshop.
+A finely executed example from a good workshop and probably made for Peranakan clientele.
 The cotton is waxed and crisp to touch.

 Material: Fine waxed cotton.